 As I already said, you will want to have your baby securely in their high chair.
 Prior to them eating for the first time, maybe a month or more ahead of time, I like to have the baby sit with us as the table during meals.
 At this time, I give the baby spoons, large raw carrots, or big pieces of celery to hold, play with, and mouth on.
 This gives them a chance to explore different textures, decrease their gag reflex, practice feeding them self, and experiment with moving their tongue around in new positions.
 They should not be able to get any pieces of the food off.

 When your baby meets the criteria that I listed above under “WHEN”, begin by having a totally smooth puree of baby food either home made or store bought and place a little bit on a small flat spoon.
 I like Baby Einstein and The First Years spoons.
 While your baby is making eye contact with you, move the spoon toward their mouth.
 If they reach up to grab the spoon, allow them to help you.
 If they turn away or break eye contact, wait a minute and try again.
 Once your baby is looking at you, slowly put the food to their mouth.
 Ideally, they are going to open their mouth, in which case, you will put a small amount on the front of the tongue and let the baby mouth it off.
 Do not scrape the food off using their gums.
 If they don’t open their mouth, demonstrate by opening your mouth and then touch the tip of the spoon to their mouth.
 Give a smile and “yay” or some type of praise so they know this is what you want them to do.
+You can learn more about spoon feeding the right way here.

 It is not important for them to consume a certain amount at any point, but especially early on.
 This is a brand new experience that will take them some time to be accustomed to.
 As adults, we often take for granted how new this all is.
 Let this first experience be whatever is, no expectations or goals.
 In most cases, your baby will only eat a few bites, and that is great.
 One thing you can focus on is creating a positive, laid back experience.
 You will feed your baby one to two times a day and slowly increase the thickness of foods over time.
 Do not add any lumps to the food until they are eating a wide variety of table foods.
 AND allow them to get messy!
 I know that is REALLY HARD for a lot of parents, but avoid scraping their face or intervening to avoid a mess.
 Read more about why here.